-When you choose Fahrendorf, Viloria, Oliphant & Oster L.L.P. to represent you after a car accident, you can count on working with an actual lawyer, not a paralegal.
-Our attorneys have decades of combined experience and a commitment to providing world-class client service.
-As a result, we have become known as a top-quality firm that is able to take on the most complex cases and the largest opponents.
+When you choose Viloria, Oliphant, Oster & Aman L.L.P. to represent you after a car accident, you can count on working with an actual lawyer, not a paralegal.
+Our Reno car accident attorneys have over 100 years of combined experience and a commitment to providing the highest level of client service.
+As a result, we have become known as a leading Northern Nevada law firm, able to take on the most complex cases and the largest opponents.

 - Our firm serves Spanish-speaking clients

-- Over a century of combined trial experience
+- Our team has over a century of combined trial experience

-- Included in Top 100 Trial Lawyers in America
+- Many of our attorneys are included in Top 100 Trial Lawyers in America

-- No fees unless we win your case
+- There are no fees unless we win your case

-We handle all types of auto accident cases, including:
+We handle all types of auto accident cases, including but not limited to:

 - Rear-end collisions